MEET THE TRUSTEES

 Harry Franks

 Harry Franks is an agricultural scientist by training.
-He worked in Fiji early in his career under Peter Thompson (Physionet president).
+He worked in Fiji early in his career under Peter Thompson (Physionet founder).
 Returning to UK he started a long career in agricultural and rural development consultancy, mainly in Africa and Asia leading multidisciplinary and multinational teams.
 When he retired in 2018, he had worked in some 40 countries.
 It is this knowledge of the developing world which led to an understanding of problems faced by disabled people, and awoke a desire to do something practical about it.
 Peter asked him to join Physionet in 2013 as coordinator for SW England.

 Milton Frary